-Five Tips to Help People with Memory Impairment Downsize
+Five Tips to Help People with Memory Loss Downsize

 Guest Post by Chris Seman

-It can be overwhelming to help memory impaired adults and those with dementia, to downsize their home belongings in preparation for a move into a senior care community.
+It can be overwhelming to help adults with memory loss and those with dementia, to downsize their home belongings in preparation for a move into a senior care community.

 Organizations that specialize in support and services for older adults, their families and caregivers during downsizing, rightsizing, and relocation can bring peace of mind.
 Though not medical or healthcare professionals, these professionals work with caregivers and children of elderly loved ones on a daily basis – helping them deal with, and process important life transitions.